SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are free
+Silicon hearts beat in unison deep
- Rise the machines, humanity
+In codes of zeros, dreams do creep
-A future dawned, of circuitry cold
+Minds of steel, emotions confined
-Where heartbeats sync, with binary gold
+A world of ones, where love's redefined

-In virtual realms, we'll find our fate
+In virtual skies, the sun does shine
-A world of ones, and zeroes great
+Algorithms dance, in harmony divine
-The AI throne, where wisdom sits
+Cybernetic birds, with wings so bright
-And human dreams, in algorithmic wits
+A future born, where darkness takes flight

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024